Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Long Range Order of Superconductivity

-This theorem yields the existence of the spontaneous magnetization \cite{KomaTasaki} for the superconducting order parameter $O_{\rm super}^{(\Lambda)}$ in the infinite-volume limit.
+This theorem implies that {there exists a pure ground state with the non-vanishing superconducting order parameter} $O_{\rm super}^{(\Lambda)}$ in the infinite-volume limit~\cite{KomaTasaki}.
 In order to prove this statement, we write $H^{(\Lambda)}(B)$ for the Hamiltonian with a symmetry breaking field defined by

 and the external field $B>0$.
 The corresponding thermal expectation is

 Taking the zero temperature limit $\beta \nearrow \infty$, we have